papagorgio23/AISports_Chatbot/data/nlu.md

 ## intent:how_to_help
 - uhh... you didn't help me
+- That wasn't helpful
+- Man that didn't really help me.
+- That wasn't very helpful

 ## intent:out_of_scope
 - You're going to send me a package of tiger cubs?
 Isn't that illegal?